CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Conclusion

-This work argues that the dominant constraint is representational rather than algorithmic.
-Enterprise telemetry remains fragmented and event-centric, limiting its suitability as a stable substrate for portable AI-native reasoning.
-Field-level normalization frameworks improve interoperability, but they do not formalize persistent entity identity, typed relational semantics, or explicit temporal state evolution—properties necessary for structurally coherent detection architectures.
+This work argued that a major portion of this fragility is representational rather than purely algorithmic.
+Enterprise telemetry remains fragmented and fundamentally event-centric, limiting its suitability as a stable substrate for portable AI-native reasoning.
+Field-level normalization frameworks improve interoperability, but they do not fully formalize persistent entity identity, typed relational semantics, provenance-preserving canonicalization, or explicit temporal state evolution---all of which are necessary for structurally coherent and reusable detection architectures.

-To address this gap, we introduced the Canonical Security Telemetry Substrate (CSTS), an entity-first, relationship-explicit, temporally indexed representation layer that models enterprise security state as a governed multigraph with identity stability and schema evolution controls.
-CSTS establishes an integration boundary between heterogeneous telemetry sources and downstream analytics, elevating canonical entities and typed interactions to first-class constructs.
+To address this gap, we introduced the Canonical Security Telemetry Substrate (CSTS), an entity-first, relationship-explicit, temporally indexed representation layer that models enterprise security state as a governed multigraph with identity stability, provenance preservation, and schema-evolution controls.
+CSTS establishes a canonical integration boundary between heterogeneous telemetry sources and downstream analytics, elevating entities, typed interactions, time-indexed state, and learning-facing representational views to first-class substrate objects.

 Empirically, we demonstrated three layered findings.
 First, for identity-centric detection tasks such as lateral movement, CSTS materially improves cross-topology transfer relative to event-centric baselines.
 Second, under targeted schema perturbation that causes raw event pipelines to collapse, CSTS preserves predictive signal by confining variability to thin canonical adapters.
-Third, in flow-centric zero-day detection, CSTS isolates a distinct portability boundary: while canonical schema alignment is preserved, semantic orientation stability of graph-derived features under domain shift remains a modeling-level challenge.
-This distinction clarifies that schema stability and semantic invariance are separable requirements for portable AI systems.
+Third, in flow-centric zero-day detection, CSTS isolates a distinct portability boundary: while canonical schema alignment and representational invariance are preserved, semantic orientation stability of graph-derived features under domain shift remains a separate modeling challenge.
+This distinction clarifies that schema stability, representational invariance, and semantic stability are separable requirements for portable AI systems.